How We are Run

 has a sister who has both physical and intellectual disabilities and was appointed as a director in November 2020.
 Nora is a senior marketing professional with over 20 years of marketing experience up to Board level.
 She is currently Group Head of Marketing for RTÉ where she sets the Brand Marketing Strategy for the entire organisation and leads a team of 60 people.

 Steven O’ Riordan is as a Communications Specialist at the Department of Housing, Local Government and Heritage.
-He is an award-winning feature-length documentary producer and director.
+He is an award-winning feature-length documentary producer and director as well as being an author.
 His works include The Forgotten Maggies (TG4), No Limbs No Limits (RTE) and Born Lucky (BBC).
-In 2019 he was awarded the Lincoln Recruitment Early Careers Award for his work as a communications specialist within Government and politics.
-His No. 1 bestselling book “Whispering Hope” was published in 2015.
-It chronicles the remarkable success he and Magdalene survivors of institutional abuse had when they sought and secured a historic state apology in Ireland.
-His sister Joanne O’ Riordan was born with a physical disability known as Total Amelia meaning born without limbs.
+His sister Joanne O’ Riordan was born with a physical disability known as Total Amelia.